Hokkaido coronavirus patient dies, bringing Japan's toll to 12 | The Japan Times

 When making the emergency declaration on Friday, Hokkaido Gov. Naomichi Suzuki requested that people refrain from going out over the weekend.

 Also on Sunday, the Tokyo Metropolitan Government said a nurse in her 50s and a man in his 70s have been confirmed to be infected, while the city of Funabashi in Chiba Prefecture said a student in his 20s tested positive.
 The Kanagawa Prefectural Government said a woman in her 50s has been confirmed to be infected, while the city of Sagamihara in the prefecture said a couple in their 50s tested positive.
-The city of Nagoya said three women in their 50s to 80s were confirmed to be infected, and the city of Kochi said a woman tested positive.
+The city of Nagoya said three women in their 50s to 80s were infected, the city of Kochi said a woman tested positive, and the city of Kitakyushu in Fukuoka Prefecture said a taxi driver in his 60s was infected.
+Later Sunday, Hyogo Prefecture announced that a man in his 40s from Nishinomiya was infected, the first case in the prefecture.

 Of the 12 deaths in the country, six were related to the cruise ship.